LI vintage shop: Something odd, something new

 Essay says that’s because after they ask the question they usually take a look around and end up buying something.
 He also understands that not too many shops have alligators crawling across their rooftops and flying lions keeping watch over the store with the help of 30-foot dinosaurs.

-And there aren’t too many brick and mortar shops that carry about 30,000 items, or that offer for sale or rent life-sized - male and female pirates, cave men, and cows painted like rainbows.
+And there aren’t too many brick and mortar shops that carry about 30,000 items, or that offer for sale or rent life-size male and female pirates, cave men, and cows painted like rainbows.

-“We really love when kids come in and we see how excited they get,” Essay says.
-He adds a lot of life-sized superheroes have been added to the selection and that other new items are planned.
+“We really love when kids come in and we see how excited they get,” Jeremy Essay says.
+He says a lot of life-size superheroes have been added to the selection and that other new items are planned.
 A statue of Superman is priced at $2,000, though there are items for sale for as little as $5.

 Everything in the store is for sale or rent, notes Alison Jennerich, gallery director, and there are artists both on and off-site who do custom work such as creating rainbow cows for ice cream stores.